w4rlock999/Valhalla-Eivor-Hooded-Walking-Speed-Fix/README.md

 6. Now you can interact with the virtual joystick using your mouse:

-- Scroll up: The virtual joystick's speed will increase between 0.7 and 1.0.
+- Mouse Button 5 (X2): Clicking this button will toggle between walking (current speed) and stop.
-- Scroll down: The virtual joystick's speed will decrease between 0.7 and 1.0.
+- Scroll up: The virtual joystick's speed will increase.
-- Mouse Button 5 (X2): Clicking this button will toggle between the current speed and the stop value.
+- Scroll down: The virtual joystick's speed will decrease.

 6. To stop the script, press `Ctrl+C` in the command prompt.